-1646 is happy to announce the upcoming artist-in-residence.
-Mohsin Shafi will be coming to The Hague in the fall of this year to explore romance, convention, and migration, whilst yearning for a backdrop of endless tulips and confronting his nostalgia about love.
+1646 is happy to have Mohsin Shafi as its new artist-in-residence.
+Shafi works in The Hague this fall to explore romance, convention, and migration, whilst yearning for a backdrop of endless tulips and confronting his nostalgia about love.

 Shafi’s practice focuses on South Asian identity and its intersectional relationships with his national, cultural, spiritual and religious interpretations.
 From an art-as-therapy perspective, he aims to support an ethic of radical empathy through his works by combining sentiments of tragedy, tenderness and humor.